Videos

 POST /api/v1/videos

-Video creation from URL (application/json)
+Video creation from URL (sync, default)

 PATCH /api/v1/videos/{id}